Understanding Pollen Counts

 What Are Pollen Counts?

-Pollen counts measure the concentration of pollen grains in the air.
-These measurements help allergy sufferers anticipate symptom severity and plan their activities accordingly.
-Understanding what the numbers mean can help you make better decisions about when to go outside and when to take precautions.
+Pollen counts measure how much pollen is in the air.
+These measurements help allergy sufferers anticipate how bad their symptoms might be and plan their activities accordingly.
+Understanding what the numbers mean can help you make better decisions about when to go outside.

 How Is Pollen Measured?